 - Add rice to this mixture and mix everything gently until each grain is coated with ghee.

 - Add kesar, cardamom powder, sugar and water, stir it.
 Add some kismish and keep some aside for garnishing.
-Close the lid of the pressure cooker and cook on medium flame until one whistle, switch off the flame and allow the cooker to cool.
+Close the lid of the pressure cooker and cook on medium flame until two whistle, switch off the flame and allow the cooker to cool.

 - Dish out meethe chawal in a serving bowl and garnish with dry fruits.